srl-labs/learn-srlinux/docs/tutorials/evpn-mh/conf.md

 ### Ethernet Segment Configuration

-In SR Linux, the `Ethernet segments` are configured under the context [ system network-instance protocols evpn ].
+In SR Linux, the `ethernet segments` are configured under the context [ system network-instance protocols evpn ].
 > The same configuration applies to leaf1 and leaf2.

 ```